-A big debt of gratitude goes out to Dr. Peter Soboroff and the New York Cat Hospital on the Upper West Side of Manhattan.
-None of this would have been done without their expertise, and most of all, their compassion.
-I'm not sure you could find a more dedicated staff helping save the lives of stray and abandoned cats.
-Some of the cats that were brought in from the city shelter were near death and are now living healthy and happy lives thanks to them.
+Our work is supported by our wonderful partners, including Dr. Peter Soboroff and the New York Cat Hospital on the Upper West Side of Manhattan.
+None of this would have been done without their expertise and compassion.
+You could not find more dedicated staff helping save the lives of stray and abandoned cats.
+Some of the cats that were brought in from the city shelter were near death and are now living healthy and happy lives thanks, to the New York Cat Hospital.

 We are also a New Hope Partner with Animal Care & Control and an Alliance Participating Organization with the Mayor’s Alliance for New York City’s Animals.

 The generous 2015 grant from Maddie’s Fund has helped us to save more lives.
 A huge thank you to Maddie’s Fund!